Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 ### Enhancing search functionality with data categorization

-To enhance search functionality, categorize data during the ingestion process with `--category` argument, for example `scripts/prepdocs.ps1 --category ExampleCategoryName`.
+To enhance search functionality, categorize data during the ingestion process with the `--category` argument, for example `scripts/prepdocs.ps1 --category ExampleCategoryName`.
 This argument specifies the category to which the data belongs, enabling you to filter search results based on these categories.

-After running the script with the desired category, ensure these categories are added to the "Include Category" dropdown list in the developer settings.
+After running the script with the desired category, ensure these categories are added to the 'Include Category' dropdown list.
+This can be found in the developer settings of [`Chat.tsx`](../app/frontend/src/pages/chat/Chat.tsx) and [`Ask.tsx`](../app/frontend/src/pages/ask/Ask.tsx).
 The default option for this dropdown is "All".
 By including specific categories, you can refine your search results more effectively.

 ### Chunking